-Off/ Fax In Once/ Fax In Always/ Data In Once/ Data In Always

-The Data Connection Kit allows you to connect your PC or PDA to your LG wireless phone, freeing you from having to locate a telephone outlet.
-You can send or receive an e-mail, a fax, or access the Internet anytime, anywhere.
+- Use to select a setting, then press M. Off / Fax In Once / Fax In Always / Data In Once / Data In Always - PC or PDA to your LG wireless phone, freeing you from having to locate a telephone outlet.
+You can send or receive an e-mail, a fax, or access the Internet anytime, anywhere. - NOTE This menu depends on Carriers's availabilty.

-6.2 Select Port
+6.2 PC Connection